TABLE OF CONTENTS

-Adding affiliates’ products to your drop shipping ecommerce merchant website can be beneficial because it helps to expand your retail offerings.
-Also with affiliate marketing, you don’t have to do as much work- customers simply click the link and finish the transaction on the merchant’s website.
+Adding affiliates’ products to your drop shipping eCommerce merchant website can be beneficial because it helps to expand your retail offerings.
+Also with affiliate marketing, you don’t have to do as much work- customers simply click the link or use referral email templates and finish the transaction on the merchant’s website.
 You’ll be able to collect revenue passively while still running your drop shipping business.
 More revenue means more success.

 2. Tracking Customers

 When you have an online business, there is a plethora of data about your customers or potential customers that is available to you.
 This data can help you increase sales, increase customer retention, and improve customer satisfaction rates.
 In order to use this data, you’ll have to track your customers.
 This can easily be done with different metrics programs.

 There are several data types you can track that will each give you different insights into your customers’ habits.
 For example, focusing on your website shopping cart’s abandonment rate can alert you to problems such as a difficult check out process or dissatisfaction with shipping methods.
 Another example is tracking your customers’ average sale amounts.
 This can let you know how much your customers are willing to spend at a time which helps you to set more attractive prices.